11/29/2019 – Updates to links, video, and cookbook templates.

-We’re going to cook up the perfect holiday cookbook!
+With that idea in mind, we’re going to cook up the perfect cookbook!
 And if you think that cooking pun was bad, well have I got something in store for you…

 Make Your Own Cookbook